-The last time we've heard about a possible new Splinter Cell game, it was in September 2019 , and even that was the listing type of leak, which aren't always reliable.
+The last time we've heard about a possible new Splinter Cell game, it was , and even that was the listing type of leak, which aren't always reliable.
 Ubisoft also said they'll be taking their time with development a bit more, especially with live service games and their sequels.

 "For what it’s worth.
 All of the new AC leaks so far have been incorrect.
 It’s not even called Ragnarok.
 Sure.
 Some of the details are right.
 Like improved combat or whatever.
 But in general, they’re not that accurate", said prominent insider ZhugeEX.

 Apparently, three of the aforementioned games are launching in the third fiscal quarter, i.e. October to December 2020, while the other two are coming in the last quarter, which is from January to March 2021.